benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

   responsiveness of windows for small resolution screens and non-English languages
 - Restrict option to change language to initial login screen
 - Upgrade to Java 1.8.0_40
-- Added ability to receive/view records from mobile secureApp prototype that are in XForms prototype
+- Added ability to receive/view records from mobile secureApp prototype that are in XForms format

 Bug fixes and cleanup, including:
 - Fixed occasional issue when switching data entry templates when editing a record that already had data entered